eftekh/entoit/README.md

 ## Development Tools

+* Running the `install.sh` shell script will create a Python virtual environment called `entoit` and dev and project dependencies.
+To activate the `entoit` venv, run:

+    ```shell
+    source .entoit/bin/activate
+    ```

-The [`ci` module](ci/) provides a Python CLI tool for handling day-to-day development tasks, including setting up a development environment, applying code linting and formatting, and other development and deployment tasks.
+* The [`ci` module](ci/) provides a Python CLI tool for handling day-to-day development tasks, including code linting and formatting, running unit tests, and other development and deployment tasks.
 Usage instructions and the full list of `ci` commands can be found in the `ci` module [README](ci/README.md).